-Title: | Dynamic Panel Multiple Threshold Model with Fixed Effects |
+| Title: | Dynamic Panel Multiple Threshold Model with Fixed Effects |

-Description: | Compute the fixed effects dynamic panel threshold model suggested by Ramírez-Rondán (2020) <doi:10.1080/07474938.2019.1624401>, and dynamic panel linear model suggested by Hsiao et al. (2002) <doi:10.1016/S0304-4076(01)00143-9>, where maximum likelihood type estimators are used.
-Multiple thresholds estimation based on Markov Chain Monte Carlo (MCMC) is allowed, and model selection of linear model, threshold model and multiple threshold model is also allowed. |
+| Description: | Compute the fixed effects dynamic panel threshold model suggested by Ramírez-Rondán (2020) <doi:10.1080/07474938.2019.1624401>, and dynamic panel linear model suggested by Hsiao et al. (2002) <doi:10.1016/S0304-4076(01)00143-9>, where maximum likelihood type estimators are used.
+Multiple thresholds estimation based on Markov Chain Monte Carlo (MCMC), joint grid search, sequential grid search, and grid-search coordinate refinement is allowed, and model selection of linear model, threshold model and multiple threshold model is also allowed. |

-Authors: | Bai Hujie [aut, cre, cph] |
+| Authors: | Hujie Bai [aut, cre, cph] |

-Maintainer: | Bai Hujie <[email protected]> |
+| Maintainer: | Hujie Bai <[email protected]> |

-License: | GPL (>= 3) |
+| License: | GPL (>= 3) |

-Version: | 3.0.2 |
+| Version: | 4.0.1 |

-Built: | 2025-03-22 03:32:02 UTC |
+| Built: | 2026-05-26 16:47:41 UTC |

-Source: | https://github.com/hujiebai/dptm |
+| Source: | https://github.com/hujiebai/dptm |

 A simulated dataset for demonstrating the package